orchidsoftware/orchid.software/docs/en/hig/navigation.md

 - Arrange the list in a way that is most useful for your app's users.
 The most relevant items should be placed as high as possible.
 - While vertical menus can accommodate an unlimited number of items, it's best to keep them to a minimum for ease of navigation.
 For instance, aim for no more than 16 items.
 - The active menu item should remain highlighted when a user navigates to a child screen.
 For example, if a user goes to edit their profile, the "User Management" item should still be active.
+- Group related items together in the menu.
+Users will find it easier to navigate if items are logically grouped according to their purpose or function.
+For instance, if you have an e-commerce app, you might group all product-related functions together in a "Products" or "Shop" menu.

 ## Breadcrumb